JanneMattila/some-questions-and-some-answers/q&a/apim.md

 - `users-write` = `POST` and `DELETE`

 **And** you don't want to implement any changes to the backend APIs.
 You want to fully manage this in API Management.
-Backend trust that if API Management forwards request to `DELETE` then it's valid request.
+Backend trusts APIM, so if API Management forwards request to `DELETE` resource then it's valid request for the backend.

 We can create `product` based on the above name but if we want to use same method for other APIs as well then we can further use `groups` for these